seqizz/loose/README.md

 ![dall-e is stupid as hell](https://paste.gurkan.in/merry-impala.com-resize.jpg)

-This is a helper tool to apply vague Xrandr configurations.
+An xrandr wrapper that lets you define layouts by monitor capabilities, makes flexible configurations possible.

 ### Use case (or why I wrote this)
-(Warning: Includes rant)

-I wrote this as a reaction to all other xrandr automation tools which requires you to exactly define your setup (e.g. which monitor has which damn fingerprint, what input name it has etc.) and then failing to set up, since you plugged a cable on a different port.
+I wrote this as a reaction to all other xrandr tools/wrappers which requires you to exactly define your setup (e.g. which monitor has which damn fingerprint, what input name it has etc.) and then failing to set up, since you plugged a cable on a different port.

 Come on, I just want to define some non-specific settings.
 Something like: